JeremiahKaren/35percent.github.io/_posts/2017-01-25-draft-one-the-elephant-fva.md

 published: true
 ---
-Figures published in Lendlease's 2016 half year [financial statement](http://www.lendlease.com/-/media/llcom/investor-relations/asx-announcements/2016/17022016-lendlease-delivers-double-digit-earnings-growth.ashx) and half year [report](http://www.lendlease.com/-/media/llcom/investor-relations/asx-announcements/2016/17022016-2016-half-year-results-portfolio-report.ashx) show that it made a whopping £132m profit from its __One the Elephant__ joint venture development with the Council.
+Figures published in Lendlease's 2016 half year [financial statement](http://www.lendlease.com/-/media/llcom/investor-relations/asx-announcements/2016/17022016-lendlease-delivers-double-digit-earnings-growth.ashx) and half year [report](http://www.lendlease.com/-/media/llcom/investor-relations/asx-announcements/2016/17022016-2016-half-year-results-portfolio-report.ashx) show that it made a whopping £132m profit from its __One the Elephant__ joint venture development with the Council[^1].
 Despite owning the land, Southwark received just an £18.8m share and £4.6m in planning gain (payment in lieu of providing any affordable housing).

 ![](/img/ote.jpg)

 Lendlease's [latest half year results 2016](/img/lendleasehalfyearresults_2016.pdf) reveals that it sold all the homes in One the Elephant for a total of £209m ($A345m).
 All 284 units were pre-sold, many presumably overseas.
 The three penthouses were sold for a total £8.3m.

 One the Elephant was approved back in 2012 with no affordable housing.
 Instead Lendlease paid £3.5m towards the £20m cost of the Castle leisure centre.
 A viability assessment was submitted justifying the lack of affordable housing.
-This gave a total scheme value of £134.9m, based on residential sales values of £638psf; One the Elephant's penthouses sold at £1447psf[^1].
+This gave a total scheme value of £134.9m, based on residential sales values of £638psf; One the Elephant's penthouses sold at £1447psf[^2].

 Drafted by Savills, the viability assessment was appraised by the District Valuer's Service (who also appraised the Heygate Viability Assessment).
 Both documents have been released, redacted, to the 35% Campaign following FOI requests.
 Using the Dsitrict Valuer Service's (DVS) figures we have calculated that the total profit made by Lendlease is £139m.
 Southwark Council recently announced, with fanfare, that it would be getting [£22m, as its share](http://www.southwark.gov.uk/news/2017/mar/council-confirms-22m-from-one-the-elephant-will-pay-for-leisure-centre). (£12.2m overage, £6.6m land sale, £3.5m S106)